How to add apps using bundle ID

 A bundle identifier (bundle ID), commonly referred to as package name in Android, is used to identify Android apps on your device and Google Play Store.
 No two applications can have the same package names.
 Adding apps to the app inventory is easier using bundle ID.
 Search for the package name of the apps, add them to the app inventory and push them to the devices for enhanced user experience.

 Search for Android apps using package name ID

 The simplest method to look up an app’s package ID is to find the app in Google Play Store using a web browser.
 The app package ID will be listed after ‘id=’ at the end of the URL.

-There are several Android apps available in Play Store that lets you find Package name IDs for apps published in Play Store.
+There are several Android apps available in Play Store that let you find package name IDs for apps published in Play Store.

 To add apps to devices, you must first add the apps to the app inventory in Hexnode UEM.
 Here’s how it’s done.

-- Login to your Hexnode MDM portal and navigate to Apps tab.
+- Login to your Hexnode UEM portal and navigate to the Apps tab.

 - Click on +Add Apps.

 - Choose the option With Bundle ID from the drop-down list and enter the following details: